mattvestal/Waste-Detection/README.md

 Once this is done, the package can be compiled to a python module with numpy's f2py using:

-f2py -c -m <module name> impackage.f90
+f2py -c -m impackage impackage.f90

+If you use a mac (not ARM) then the compiled module is already available.

 The main program is run through the bash script program.sh.